Patients & Visitors

 Visitation is restricted to visitors 18 years of age and older.
 Exceptions may be made on a case-by-case basis only for patients at end-of-life status or in swing-bed status.

-Acute Care Unit: Inpatients are allowed one visitor per day (except for patients at end-of-life who will be allowed up to two visitors a day) between the hours of 2 and 4 pm.
-Visitors will need to enter through the main hospital entrance between 2 and 4 pm and go through a screening process that will include a temperature check.
+Acute Care Unit: Inpatients are allowed one visitor per day (except for patients at end-of-life who will be allowed up to four visitors a day-two at a time) between the hours of 12 and 6 pm.
+Visitors will need to enter through the main hospital entrance between 12 and 6 pm and go through a screening process that will include a temperature check.
 Please do not visit if you are feeling sick.

 - While only one person will be allowed per day, that designated person can change each day.
 The visitor cannot leave the patient room during the visit.